 The Friday night fakeaway is a thing in our house.
-Why pay an absolute fortune for a takeaway Indian meal when you can make a better tasting one yourself?
-This Slow Cooker Butter Chicken recipe (or Murgh Makhani if you’re an officiando) features regularly on our fakeaway recipe list.
-Read on to learn how to make the perfect Butter Chicken!
+Why pay an absolute fortune for a takeaway chicken curry when you can make a better tasting one yourself?
+This Slow Cooker Butter Chicken recipe (or Murgh Makhani in Hindi) features regularly on our fakeaway recipe list.
+Read on to learn how to make the perfect crockpot curry!

-This slow cooker Butter Chicken recipe is made from ingredients you’re likely to have in the cupboard, which means no special shopping trip.
-The only difference between this and a “proper” takeaway curry is that this has a bucket-load less fat in it (oh, and it’s cheaper…).
+This Crock Pot Butter Chicken recipe is made from ingredients you’re likely to have in the cupboard, which means no special shopping trip.
+The sauce in our version consists of tomato, yoghurt, and coconut milk.

 Can I use chicken breasts for Slow Cooker Butter Chicken?

-Do I need a slow cooker to make Butter Chicken?
+Do I need a crockpot to make Butter Chicken?

 Can I freeze leftover slow cooker Butter Chicken?